 How to Address Unwanted Hair While Expecting

 Laser hair removal sessions can be resumed about six months after you’ve given birth (or when your healthcare provider allows it).
-That’s when pregnancy-related hair growth will be normalized and your raging hormones will be going down to their pre-pregnancy levels.
+That’s when pregnancy-related hair growth will be normalized, and your raging hormones will go down to their pre-pregnancy levels.

 If you want to get professional hair removal assistance while pregnant, consider options like waxing and threading.
 All other DIY and at-home methods are also fine to engage in (as long as you feel comfortable and capable of getting your body silky smooth).
 Just be careful about the selection of depilatory creams.
 Some pregnant women have reported irritation when opting for products containing chemicals like barium sulfide and thioglycolic acid.